About the Collections

 - Featured Collections and Acquisitions – Lists some of the Library’s featured acquisitions, special collection libraries, and other notable collections.

-- 13th Million Volume – The library has over 13 million volumes in its collection.
-In 2012 the 13-millionth volume, Ise Monogatari, was added.
+- 14-Millionth Volume – The library has over 14 million volumes in its collection.
+In 2017, the 14-millionth volume, The University of Illinois: Engine of Innovation, was added.

 - Audubon Folio – The library owns a copy of John James Audubon’s Birds of America folio, as well as a facsimile which is displayed near the Literature and Languages Library.